On January 20, 2015, Governor Wolf signed an executive order banning his administration from accepting gifts.

 In Philadelphia, $2.4 million was directed for a pilot program through WorkReady Philadelphia, targeting youth ages 12-24 in relatively low-income, high-poverty neighborhoods, resulting in more than 1,400 new summer positions.
 In Pittsburgh, $1.1 million was directed to fund approximately 200 summer jobs for low-income and at-risk high school students in a variety of STEM-related pilot internship programs, including Digital Manufacturing, Website Production, and Big Data Analytics.

-Workers’ comp insurance rates will drop 5.99 percent, effective April 1, reducing a key expense for many companies and saving Pennsylvania businesses an estimated $140 million this year.
-This is the fourth consecutive workers’ compensation insurance cut in as many years, and brings the cumulative savings to $550 million for the past four years.
-Workers’ compensation insurance covers the cost of medical care and rehabilitation for injured workers, lost wages and death benefits for the dependents of those killed in work-related accidents.
+On March 30, 2017, Governor Wolf’s administration announced Pennsylvania businesses will see another cut in workers’ compensation insurance rates while maintaining benefit levels for injured workers.
+Workers’ comp insurance rates will drop 6.21 percent, effective April 1, 2017, reducing a key expense for many companies and saving Pennsylvania businesses an estimated $150 million this year.
+This is the sixth consecutive workers’ compensation insurance cut in as many years, and brings the cumulative savings to $720 million for the past six years.

 For FY15-16, L&I awarded 15 partnerships $100,000 each, for a total of $1,500,000 in IP awards.
 Due to the budget impasse, FY15-16 Industry Partnership funds were not awarded until May 2016.
 A waiver was applied for and granted to extend Industry Partnership funds until June 30, 2017.
 As such, FY15-16 and FY16-17 funding will run simultaneously.